JerseyK/JerseyK.github.io/index.md

 _**[COVID-19's affect on the supply chain (in process)](https://jerseyk.github.io/Final-Project_Sunset-website/)**_

 We are anlayzing the affects of COVID-19 on the supply chain from a financial perspective.
-We will be looking at Exibit 10s to obtain the supply chain network and 10-Ks to understand companies finances in 2019 vs 2022.
+We will be analyzing the buyers & sellers from the Compustat Customer Supplier dataset for 2019 and 2022.
 <!-- <img src="images/dummy_thumbnail.jpg?raw=true"/> -->

 ---

 _**Using ML to analyze the Black Scholes Model (in progress)**_

-In this project, I am leading a team of students to compare the results of the Black Scholes Model from different models at different moneynesses levels.
+In this project, I am leading a team of students using ML to compare the results of the Black Scholes Model at different moneynesses levels.

 ---